 Healthcare providers, consumers, researchers, and policy makers are inundated with unmanageable amounts of information.
 We need systematic reviews to efficiently integrate valid information and provide a basis for rational decision making (Mulrow 1994).
-Systematic reviews establish where the effects of healthcare are consistent and research results can be applied across populations, settings, and differences in treatment (e.g. dose); and where effects may vary significantly.
+Systematic reviews establish where the effects of healthcare are consistent and where they may vary significantly.
+Consistent research results can be applied across populations, settings, and small differences in treatment (e.g. dose).
 The use of explicit, systematic methods in reviews limits bias (systematic errors) and reduces chance effects, thus providing more reliable results upon which to draw conclusions and make decisions (Antman 1992, Oxman 1993b).
-Meta-analysis, the use of statistical methods to summarise the results of independent studies, can provide more precise estimates of the effects of healthcare than those derived from the individual studies included in a review (Oxman 1993a, Sacks 1987, L'Abbe 1987, Thacker 1988).
+Meta-analysis, the use of statistical methods to summarise the results of independent studies, can provide more precise estimates of the effects of healthcare than those derived from the individual studies included in a review (Oxman 1993a, Sacks 1987, L'Abbe 1987, Thacker 1988) and allows decisions that are based on the totality of the available evidence.

 Wider recognition of the key role of reviews in synthesising and disseminating the results of research has prompted people to consider the validity of reviews.
 In the 1970s and early 1980s, psychologists and social scientists drew attention to the systematic steps needed to minimise bias and random errors in reviews of research (Light 1971, Glass 1976, Rosenthal 1978, Jackson 1980, Cooper 1982).
 It was not until the late 1980s that people drew attention to the poor scientific quality of healthcare review articles (Mulrow 1987, Yusuf 1987, Oxman 1988).
-However, recognition of the need for systematic reviews of healthcare has grown rapidly and continues to grow, as reflected by the number of articles about review methods and empirical studies of the methods used in reviews (CMR 2003), the number of systematic reviews published in healthcare journals (NHS CRD 2003), and the rapid growth of The Cochrane Collaboration (CDSR 2003).
+However, recognition of the need for systematic reviews of healthcare has grown rapidly and continues to grow, as reflected by the number of articles about review methods and empirical studies of the methods used in reviews, published in the Cochrane Methodology Register; the number of systematic reviews included in the Database of Abstracts of Reviews of Effects; and the rapid growth in the number of reviews published within The Cochrane Collaboration in the Cochrane Database of Systematic Reviews.
+All the above databases are published and updated quarterly in The Cochrane Library (The Cochrane Library).

-This Handbook builds on the work of a large number of people, including those represented in the Cochrane Methodology Register (CMR 2003), input from Cochrane Methods Groups, practical experience and feedback from Collaborative Review Groups (which have taken on the daunting task of systematically reviewing the effects of healthcare within their areas of interest), and Cochrane Centres (which provide training for reviewers).Whenever possible recommendations made here are based on empirical evidence and advice from Cochrane Methods Groups.
+This Handbook builds on the work of a large number of people, including those involved in Cochrane Methods Groups, practical experience and feedback from Collaborative Review Groups (which have taken on the daunting task of systematically reviewing the effects of healthcare within their areas of interest), Cochrane Centres (which provide training and support for authors (reviewers) of Cochrane reviews and others involved in the review process) and Cochrane Fields (which represent broad areas of health care).
+Whenever possible recommendations made here are based on empirical evidence and advice from Cochrane Methods Groups.

-Our aim is to help reviewers make good decisions about the methods they use, rather than dictate arbitrary standards.
-However, where the Cochrane Collaboration has laid down policy, which must be followed by Cochrane reviewers, this is made clear.
-The guidelines provided here are intended to help reviewers to be systematic and explicit (not mechanistic!) about the questions they pose and how they derive answers to those questions.
+Our aim is to help review authors make good decisions about the methods they use, rather than dictate arbitrary standards.
+However, where The Cochrane Collaboration has laid down policy, which must be followed by Cochrane authors, this is made clear.
+The guidelines provided here are intended to help review authors to be systematic and explicit (not mechanistic!) about the questions they pose and how they derive answers to those questions.
 These guidelines are not a substitute for good judgement.